ibm-cloud-docs/log-analysis/agent/config_agent_os_cluster.md

 {: pre}

-Next, launch the LogDNA web UI to verify that logs from the cluster are available through the UI.
+Next, launch the logging UI to verify that logs from the cluster are available through the UI.
 See [Navigating to the web UI](/docs/Log-Analysis-with-LogDNA?topic=Log-Analysis-with-LogDNA-launch) and [Viewing logs](/docs/Log-Analysis-with-LogDNA?topic=Log-Analysis-with-LogDNA-view_logs).

-## Deploy the LogDNA agent within the context of the cluster
+## Deploy the logging agent within the context of the cluster
 {: #config_agent_os_ob}

-When you deploy and connect a LogDNA agent within the context of the cluster, consider the following information:
+When you deploy and connect a logging agent within the context of the cluster, consider the following information:
-* You can launch the LogDNA web UI from the OpenShift cluster UI in {{site.data.keyword.cloud_notm}}.
+* You can launch the logging UI from the OpenShift cluster UI in {{site.data.keyword.cloud_notm}}.
 * The view that opens displays logs for your cluster.
 * The agent is deployed in the `ibm-observe` namespace.
 * A tag that informs about the cluster name is associated to each log line as metadata.